William of Norwich

 William of Norwich (c.
-1132–c.
+1132 – c.
 22 March 1144) was an apprentice who lived in the English city of Norwich, and who was murdered during Easter 1144.
 The city's French-speaking Jewish community was blamed by some for his death, but the crime was never solved.
 William's case is the first known example of a medieval blood libel.

 The story of the boy originates from the writings of Thomas of Monmouth, a Benedictine monk and a member of Norwich Cathedral Priory, who wrote the hagiographical The Life and Miracles of St William of Norwich in 1150 to state the case for William's claim to sainthood.
 The priory enshrined William's relics within the cathedral.
-However, he was never formally canonised, and the cult surrounding William had faded into obscurity by the 16th century.
+He was never formally canonised, and the cult surrounding William had faded into obscurity by the 16th century.
 His relics have since been lost, and almost nothing remains to be seen of the small isolated chapel dedicated to him on Mousehold Heath, reputedly situated close to where his body had originally been found.

 Background

-Map based a map of medieval Norwich (published in 1896).
+A map based upon a map of medieval Norwich, published in 1896.
 The Jewry is shown in red, positioned close to the 'Castel-land'.

 The Jewish community is thought to have been established in Norwich by 1135, although a Jew named Isaac was recorded in the Domesday Book in 1086.
 Most of the Jewish community lived in the Jewry, the Jewish quarter of the city, close to the castle.
 They were closely associated with the ruling Anglo-Norman class, and were under their protection.

 Tensions between local Anglo-Saxons and Normans may well have led to the belief that capital crimes by French-speaking Jews were covered up by the French-speaking Normans.
 Tensions were particularly high during the reign of Stephen.